MicrosoftDocs/xamarin-docs/docs/android/platform/binding-java-library/binding-a-library-project.md

 be used as described earlier on in this document.

 > [!NOTE]
-> **Note**: Compiling the Android library projects in other IDEs is not supported at this time.
+> Compiling the Android library projects in other IDEs is not supported at this time.
 Other IDEs may not create the same directory structure or files in the **bin** folder as Eclipse.

 ## Summary